Content governance helps plan and manage the life cycle of your content.

 - Publish - upload, review, test, approve, publish

-- Measure - use analytics, usability studies, research
+- Measure - use analytics, content metrics, user research

 - Retire - remove, archive, decommission, or delete